PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 ### How does Amplitude compare to Eppo?

 Like a few alternatives on this list, Amplitude doesn't support multi-armed bandit experiments.
-It makes up for this with powerful built-in product analytics.
+It makes up for this with powerful built-in product analytics, though.

 <ComparisonTable column1="Amplitude" column2="Eppo">
   <ComparisonRow column1={true} column2={false} feature="Self-serve" description="Free to try, no mandatory sales calls" />